 Where no one cares to comfort her through throes

 of heavy labor.
-And doctor, late to pay
+And a doctor, late to pay

 his gambling debt, should choose